texus/TransparentWindows/README.md

 ### Translucent windows

-This code works by using a fully opaque image and then applying an alpha value over all the visible pixels, it does not support per-pixel alpha.
+This code in this project works by using a fully opaque image and then applying an alpha value over all the visible pixels, it does not support per-pixel alpha.
 If you want to use a transparent image and set the alpha values of the window like in the image then check the following resources:

 - Windows: I wrote an [implementation for Windows](https://gist.github.com/texus/31676aba4ca774b1298e1e15133b8141) using the UpdateLayeredWindow function.